ESTP Personality Type: The Complete Guide

 How Do You Process Information as a Sensing Type?

 ESTPs are very much in tune with their senses.
-They excel at focusing on the details and specifics, always noticing details, remembering facts, and focusing on the small steps and facts.
+They excel at focusing on the details and specifics, always noticing details, and remembering facts, and focusing on the small steps and facts.
 In their process of pattern creation, they notice anything new or different right away, they are that good.
 ESTPs live in the here and now and are not interested in the future preferring a look at the present and what can be practically done.
-They trust experience over theories and ideas and enjoy step-step instructions.
+They trust experience over theories and ideas and enjoy step-by-step instructions.
 ESTPs use their 5 senses to take in information.

 Sense spelt with scrabble white tiles on a red background